 Every night before you go to sleep, jot down five things you are thankful for and let your mind think about these thoughts.

-Tell us if you found this helpful.
+Today’s blog covered sleep phobias and sleep anxiety, tell us if you found this article helpful.
 Additionally, we would love to know what you do when you get anxious and cannot sleep?
 Share with us in the comments.

 Practising good sleep time and hygiene helps you overcome anxiety during bedtime.
 In addition, practising meditation and doing exercise enables you to sleep better.

 What are the symptoms of sleep anxiety?

 -Trouble staying asleep

 Why do I get anxiety when trying to sleep?

 A feeling of anxiety when trying to sleep is caused when the mind is still experiencing a sense of fear or worry.
 While experiencing an anxiety attack, people suffer from exhaustion which effects their sleep.

 How does lack of sleep affect mental health?